 If you need all of the chosen fields, you can get it to work by splitting up the export.

-One common and recommended way to split up your export is to do it by Connection type code.
-For this you would setup one export per Connection types (one for Twitter, one for Facebook etc).
+One common and recommended way to split up your export is to do it by Data Source type.
+For this, you would set up one export per Data Source type (one for Twitter, one for Facebook, etc).

-To do this, create a new export and select only the fields you want from the specific Connection Type.
-Then add a filter like; Connection type code exactly matches (e.g. Facebook ads) i filter out values from common fields such as Cost.
+To do this, create a new export and select only the fields you want from the specific Data Source type.
+Then add a filter like; 'Data Source type' exactly matches (e.g. Facebook ads) to filter out values from common fields such as Cost.

-Duplicate the export and make one for each Connection type that you want to export.
+Duplicate the export and make one for each Data Source type that you want to export.

-This also gives you the benefits of a more clean schema and resulting dataset where there are less empty rows.
+This also gives you the benefits of a more clean schema and resulting dataset where there are fewer empty rows.

 If you still have issues with your export, please reach out to the Support Chat or send an email to firstname.lastname@example.org.